 Avoid wasting time by learning all the requirements for becoming a CNA ahead of time.
 This way, you can map out your path, which will help you arrive at your goal more quickly.
 Requirements for becoming a CNA vary by state, so the first step is to contact your state's board of nursing or health department.
 You can also contact local healthcare facilities to gain insights about the process.

-As tempted as you may be to choose your CNA training program based on its length alone, remember that it must be in-depth enough to fully prepare you for your exam.
-Programs typically run anywhere from three to 12 weeks in length.
-If you need to hold down a full-time job while completing your training, look for pay-to-learn programs.
-Also, in exchange for working for a healthcare facility, you can receive the training you need to pass your exam and receive your certification.
+As tempted as you may be to choose your CNA program based on its length alone, remember that it must be in-depth enough to fully prepare you for your exam.
+Programs typically run anywhere from four to 12 weeks in length.
+If you need to hold down a full-time job while completing your program, look for pay-to-learn programs.
+Also, in exchange for working for a healthcare facility, you can receive the education you need to pass your exam and receive your certification.

 3. Take the Certification Exam